bioinfonerd/CyCif_Manager/README.md

 Upon completion of the pipeline there will be the following folders within your project directory containing the processed information from each part of the pipeline.
 The folders are:

 - cell_states
-	-
+	- Placeholder for future analysis
 - clustering
-	- Out
+	- Placeholder for future analysis
 - dearray
 	- Contains masks
 - feature_extraction
-	- Features extracted from images (Histocat)
+	- The counts matrix of marker expression at a single cell level for all images (Output of HistoCAT software)
 - illumination_profiles
-	- Preprocessing files for stiching (Ashlar)
+	- Preprocessing files required for stitching the acquired raw tiles into a single image (Ashlar)
 - prob_maps
-	- Probability maps for cell borders
+	- Probability maps predicted by the UMAP deep learning algorithm for identifying nucleus, cell borders and background
 - raw_files
 	- Your original folder containing the raw images
 - registration
-	- Stiched Image (needs to be uploaded to Omero for viewing)
+	- Image that has been stitched and aligned over multiple cycles (needs to be uploaded to Omero for viewing or can be viewed using Image J)
 - segmentation
-	-
+	- Output for S3

 # Advertising Pros